beerfactory/brewbox-doc/specifications/index.rst

 Specifications
 ##############

-This documentation is divided into 3 parts :
+This documentation is divided into three parts :

 * `context`_ in which BrewBox can help.
 * description of `functional requirements`_ achieved by BrewBox.